dylansutterlin/resting_state_hypnosis/README.md

 ** Prediction of change in mental relaxation and hypnotic depth not reported.

-## <em>Classification of low, medium and high SHSS groups</em>
+## 3.5 Classification of low, medium and highly hypnostizable groups

-The SHSS score was used to classify the subjects in three groups : low (0-2), medium (3-5) and high (6-8), based on the connectivity matrices, on the node degree, on the node centrality and on the clustering coefficient.
+The Standford Hypnotic Susceptibility Scale (SHSS) score was used to classify the subjects in three groups : low (0-2), medium (3-5) and high (6-8), based on the connectivity matrices, on the node degree, on the node centrality and on the clustering coefficient.

 ### Distribution of SHSS classes
 <img src="images/results/clf_hist_SHSS.png" height="300;" alt=""/>